 The Saturday Evening Post

-The Saturday Evening Post Society, Inc., a 501 (c)(3) nonprofit charitable organization, was established in 1976 in an effort to honor, preserve and share its historical legacy of promoting the arts and literature, while inspiring and empowering individuals to embrace a proactive approach to physical, mental, and spiritual health.
+The Saturday Evening Post Society, Inc., a 501 (c)(3) nonprofit charitable organization (formerly the Benjamin Franklin Literary & Medical Society), was established in 1976 in an effort to honor, preserve, and share its historical legacy of promoting the arts and literature, while inspiring and empowering individuals to embrace a proactive approach to physical, mental, and spiritual health.